Skip to content

 The Auerbach and Ruff (2004) method provides a second body-mass proxy using bi-iliac (maximum pelvic) breadth combined with stature, based on the relationship between body breadth and total mass.
 Their equation: Body mass (kg) = 0.422 x bi-iliac breadth (mm) + 0.071 x stature (cm) - 69.72, uses two measurements that are often preserved when individual bones are fragmented.
 The Auerbach-Ruff method has slightly larger SEEs than the femoral head method for most populations but is valuable when the femoral head is absent.

-Population-specific calibration is less well developed for body-mass estimation than for stature, reflecting the scarcity of documented skeletal samples with known body mass from South Asian, South-East Asian, and sub-Saharan African populations.
+Population-specific calibration is less developed for body-mass estimation than for stature, reflecting the scarcity of documented skeletal samples with recorded body mass from South Asian, South-East Asian, and sub-Saharan African populations.
 The Ruff-Scott-Walker equations are based predominantly on European and North American skeletal collections.
 A 2019 validation study by Shirley (Archives of Oral Biology) on South African skeletal collections suggested that the Ruff-Scott-Walker equations slightly underestimate body mass for South African Black males, though the difference was within the SEE range for most cases.
 No comparable Indian validation study had been published in the primary forensic anthropology literature as of 2024.

 The Aarushi-Hemraj double murder (Noida, India, 2008) involved skeletal examinations at multiple stages of the investigation as both victims and their remains were subject to multiple forensic analyses.
 Stature estimation from the skeletal remains was used as one component of the biological profile reconstruction to confirm the identity of Hemraj Banjade alongside other methods.
 The case illustrates the multi-method identification strategy typical of Indian forensic practice: stature estimate from long-bone measurements is used as a preliminary narrowing tool, not as a standalone identification.